 What gets measured gets managed, right?
 One of the best types of tools your sales teams can use are the tools that tell them how well they are doing their job.
 Many of the tools your team use record data that can be used for analysis.
 The best way to utilize that data is to have it feed into one central hub.

-InsightSquared is a popular analytics solution that can pull data from several sources for real-time viewing or creation of reports.
+InsightSquared is a popular analytics solution that can pull data from several sources for real-time viewing or the creation of reports.
 If your sales and marketing teams are having difficulty working together, you can use a single tool to analyze the performance of both and gain valuable insights.
 InsightSquared also has a specialized sales tool that performs analysis for sales teams, specifically.

 The Little Things Matter a Lot